MIPPL/nephele-org-website/public/content/developers/tutorials/erc20-annotated-code/index.md

 ## Introduction {#introduction}

-One of the most common uses for Ethereum is for a group to create a tradable token, in a sense their own currency.
+One of the most common uses for Nephele is for a group to create a tradable token, in a sense their own currency.
 These tokens typically follow a standard, [ERC-20](/developers/docs/standards/tokens/erc-20/).
 This standard makes it possible to write tools, such as liquidity pools and wallets, that work with all ERC-20 tokens.
 In this article we will analyze the [OpenZeppelin Solidity ERC20 implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol), as well as the